data-preservation-programs/singularity/docs/en/cli-reference/storage/create/webdav.md

    --unix-socket
       Path to a unix domain socket to dial to, instead of opening a TCP connection directly

+   --auth-redirect
+      Preserve authentication on redirect.

+      If the server redirects rclone to a new domain when it is trying to read a file then normally rclone will drop the Authorization: header from the request.

+      This is standard security practice to avoid sending your credentials to an unknown webserver.

+      However this is desirable in some circumstances.
+If you are getting an error like "401 Unauthorized" when rclone is attempting to read files from the webdav server then you can try this option.

    --description
       Description of the remote.